eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 allows Relying Parties to confidently verify the identity of Users they interact with.

-In this use case, a user utilizes their Wallet Unit to present specific attributes to a Relying Party in order to access online services.
+In this use case, a user utilises their Wallet Unit to present specific attributes to a Relying Party in order to access online services.
 Before doing so, the Wallet Unit first authenticates the user.
 The user is particularly mindful of the privacy and security implications of sharing data when accessing online services.
 Their primary objective is to securely and reliably access online services that require authentication while maintaining full control over how their personal data is presented and shared.